Giskard-AI/giskard-hub/script-docs/hub/sdk/datasets/business.rst

 Detect business failures by generating synthetic tests
 ======================================================

-Generative AI agents can face an endless variety of real-world scenarios, making it impossible to manually enumerate all possible test cases.
-Automated, synthetic test case generation is therefore essential—especially when you lack real user conversations to import as tests.
+Generative AI agents can face an endless variety of real-world scenarios, making it impossible to manually enumerate all possible scenarios.
+Automated, synthetic test case generation is therefore essential—especially when you lack real user chats to import as tests.
 However, a major challenge is to ensure that these synthetic cases are tailored to your business context, rather than being overly generic.

 By generating domain-specific synthetic tests, you can proactively identify and address these types of failures before they impact your users or business operations.